RGPtv/gotunnel/README.md

 ## Features

-- **Zero-flag Startup**: All configuration lives in a single `config.yaml` file.
+- **Zero-flag Startup** — all configuration lives in a single `config.yaml`.
 Run `./gotunnel` with no arguments.
-- **YAML Configuration**: Human-readable, well-commented config.
-No CLI flags to memorise.
-- **Multiple Tunnels**: Define any number of tunnels in one config file — all start concurrently.
+- **Multiple Tunnels** — define any number of tunnels in one config file; all start concurrently.
-- **Protocol Support**: HTTP, WebSockets, and raw TCP tunnels.
+- **Protocol Support** — HTTP, WebSockets, and raw TCP tunnels.
-- **Subdomain Routing**: Route traffic to multiple local services using subdomains.
+- **Subdomain Routing** — route traffic to multiple local services using subdomains.
-- **Rich Terminal UI**: Beautiful, real-time traffic monitoring and event logs for both the Server and Client.
+- **Rich Terminal UI** — real-time traffic monitoring and event logs for both the server and client.
-- **Background Daemon**: Runs as a background daemon automatically.
-Detach from the UI (`ctrl+d`) while keeping tunnels alive, and re-attach anytime.
+- **Background Daemon** — runs detached automatically.
+Press `ctrl+d` to leave tunnels alive and re-attach anytime with `./gotunnel`.
-- **Modern Web Dashboard**: Tabbed inspector at `localhost:4040` with metrics, token display, and request replay.
+- **Web Dashboard** — tabbed inspector at `localhost:4040` with live metrics, token display, and request replay.
-- **Security**: HTTP Basic Auth, auto-generated TLS certificates, per-tunnel API key authentication.
+- **Security** — HMAC-SHA256 challenge/response auth, TLS on the tunnel port, per-tunnel API key gating, HTTP Basic Auth.
-- **Minimal Dependencies**: Only `gopkg.in/yaml.v3` beyond the Go standard library.
+- **Minimal Dependencies** — only `gopkg.in/yaml.v3` (config parsing) and `golang.org/x/term` (terminal raw mode).
+Stream multiplexing is implemented with a purpose-built stdlib-only engine — no external mux library.

 ---